travigd/documentation/http-api/deleting-a-stream.md

 </div>
 </div>

 By default when you delete a stream it is soft deleted.
-This means you can recreate it later if you want to by setting the `$tb` metadata section as the client API does <!-- Link? -->.
+This means you can recreate it later if you want to by setting the `$tb` metadata section as the client API does <!-- TODO: Link? -->.
 If you try to `GET` a soft deleted stream you will receive a 404 response:

 <div class="codetabs" markdown="1">
 <div data-lang="request" markdown="1">